matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 ### Mandate the end-of-candidates candidate
-Define that an ICE candidate whose value is the empty string means that no more ICE candidates will be sent and mandate that clients must send such a candidate in an `m.call.candidates` message.
+Define that an ICE candidate whose value is the empty string means that no more ICE candidates will be sent, and mandate that clients must send such a candidate in an `m.call.candidates` message.
 The WebRTC spec requires browsers to generate such a candidate, however note that at time of writing, not all browsers do (Chrome does not, but does generate an `icegatheringstatechange` event).
 The client should send any remaining candidates once candidate generation finishes, ignoring timeouts above.